Watch: Kamala Harris Grins Before Calling Impeachment 'Solemn, Serious'

 “This is a very sad time for our country,” Pelosi said of the process in a recent sit-down interview with the Texas Tribune.
 “This is no joy in this.
 We must be somber, we must be prayerful.”

-However, the Speaker was all smiles following Wednesday’s signing ceremony of the articles, handing out commemorative pens to fellow Democrat lawmakers.
 Earlier in the day, she named the seven House Democrats who will serve as impeachment managers in the Senate trial, selecting: House Intelligence Committee Chairman Rep. Adam Schiff (D-CA), House Judiciary Committee Chairman Rep. Jerry Nadler (D-NY), and Reps.
 Hakeem Jeffries (D-NY), Val Demings (D-FL), Zoe Lofgren (D-CA), Jason Crow (D-CO), and Sylvia Garcia (D-TX).
 Schiff will take on the role of lead impeachment manager.

 Senate Majority Leader Mitch McConnell (R-KY) said this week that “in all likelihood,” the trial will begin next Tuesday.